maphew/zadam-trilium-wiki/FAQ.md

 ```

 You can save this command into a `.sh` script file or make an alias.
 Do this similarly for a second instance with different data directory and port.

+# Can I use Dropbox / Google Drive / OneDrive to sync data across multiple computers.

+The short answer is No.

+The general purpose applications are not suitable to sync database files which are open and being worked on by another application.
+The result is that they will corrupt the database file, resulting in data loss and this message in the logs:

+> SqliteError: database disk image is malformed

+The only supported way to sync Trilium's data across network is to use a [[sync/web server|Synchronization]].